 In a digital scenario, some tools, such as Aware by Wiretap, allow automation when violations or other incidents occur.

 For example, organizations can set messages with a high level of sexual content to notify a human resources representative for follow up.

 Alternatively, content with foul speech can trigger an automated communication coaching the employee that the transmitted word choice is inappropriate for work.
 Each organization is unique, and therefore must determine the most appropriate response based on existing corporate culture.
 Most importantly, though, leaders must consistently communicate that the organization will not tolerate toxic behavior.

-Aware by Wiretap’s AI-driven, proprietary sentiment model analyzes workplace communication and delivers a real-time sentiment metric informed by both message content and context.
+Aware's AI-driven, proprietary sentiment model analyzes workplace communication and delivers a real-time sentiment metric informed by both message content and context.